Aarzoo-Bansal/ai201-project2-fitfindr-starter/planning.md

 **What happens if it fails or returns nothing:**
 <!-- What should the agent do if no listings match? -->
-- When `search_listings` returns nothing, the agent stops and sends a message to the user stating "No listings found matching your search.
-Try broadening your filters."
+- When `search_listings` returns nothing, the planning loop does **not** stop immediately.
+It retries with loosened constraints (see the "Stretch Feature: Retry with fallback" section): first it drops the price ceiling, then the size filter, re-calling `search_listings` each time.
+Only the filters that were actually set get relaxed.
+- If a retry succeeds, the agent records a short note (e.g. "No matches under $30 in size M — showing items at all prices.") that is shown to the user above the listing.
+- Only if every set filter has been removed and there are still no results (or there were no filters to relax) does the agent set `session["error"]` and stop without calling `suggest_outfit`.

 ---